Before There Was A Chesapeake Bay

 The Mighty Susquehanna Is Ailing

 Many of Pennsylvania's waterways suffer from an overload of pollution from many different sources, including agriculture and stormwater.
 In 2010, a study conducted by the U.S. Geological Survey reported that 90 percent of male smallmouth bass in a sampling from the Lower Susquehanna contained immature egg cells.
 The findings continue.
 In fact, fishermen and scientists alike have been finding sores and lesions on smallmouth bass for more than a decade.

 One intervention that could be instrumental in improving the river's health is including it in the Environmental Protection Agency's 303(d) Impaired Waters List.
 This list includes rivers and streams across the country that are significantly impaired and designates them for additional study and superior restoration investments and ensures that each of these waterways will have a recovery plan.

 CBF has been petitioning Pennsylvania's governors and Department of Environmental Protection (DEP) to include the Lower Susquehanna in its 303(d) recommendations for several years.
-Although DEP has increased study of the river's impairment, it has not yet recommended inclusion on the Impaired Waters List.
+Although DEP has increased study of the river's impairment, it still has not recommended inclusion on the Impaired Waters List.
 Meanwhile, the health of the smallmouth bass fishery continues to suffer.

 The Susquehanna River is the source of drinking water for millions of Pennsylvanians and is an economic engine for tourism and recreation.
 Though the river's health is making progress under Pennsylvania's Clean Water Blueprint, agricultural runoff, acid mine drainage, and polluted urban runoff continue to contaminate the Susquehanna, its tributaries, and the Chesapeake Bay.